rosariorussell/portfolio/content/blogs/topcofounder.md

 title: "TopCofounder has launched!"
 date: 2019-01-01
 featured: true
-description: "In partnership with Mensa, the high IQ society, TopCofounder matches you with elite entrepreneurs having the domain expertise that your business needs."
+description: "TopCofounder - Connect with elite entrepreneurs from around the world.
+An official SIG of Mensa, the high IQ society."
 image: "/img/blog/topcofounder.png"
 ---